Bill Clinton Fast Facts

 February 25, 1997 - The White House releases documents from 1995 that show Clinton had approved of plans to reward Democratic Party donors with overnight stays in the Lincoln Bedroom.

-January 17, 1998 - During a videotaped deposition by Paula Corbin Jones' lawyers, Clinton denies a sexual relationship with former White House intern Monica Lewinsky.
+January 17, 1998 - During a videotaped deposition by Jones' lawyers, Clinton denies a sexual relationship with former White House intern Monica Lewinsky.

 January 21, 1998 - The story breaks in the press.
 The allegations come to light after Kenneth W. Starr, the Whitewater independent counsel, learns of audiotapes on which Lewinsky describes the alleged affair and cover-up to a confidante, Linda Tripp.